urbit/urbit.org-reloaded/content/blog/pin-the-face-that-launches-a-thousand-ships.md

 ● [App Workshop Live](https://developers.urbit.org/courses/awl) <br>
 ● An upcoming [Core Dev course](https://developers.urbit.org/courses/csl)<br>
 ● The growing corpus of [documentation](https://developers.urbit.org/reference/hoon/overview)<br>
 ● And of course the most valuable resource of all is all the people on the network who are willing to answer questions and help one learn.
-Find them in the Hacker House
+Find them in the Hacker House.
 <p>

 If something about Urbit is drawing you toward it, if the project resonates with you in a way that other things in tech do not - if you are truly intrigued by it and want to be here - it is reasonable to assert that the process of learning Hoon is not simply a tax with questionable upside, but a productive process in and of itself; that the very process of learning it will embed you deeper into a space you want to be in.